dalong0514/readnotes/20210102原文复制/2021Social-Capital/2021001Social-Capital0105.md

 This brief chapter can only provide an abbreviated presentation of the rich and sizable research literature on social capital and status attainment.
 Many studies are currently being conducted in many parts of the world and have not been covered here.
 Nevertheless, it should be apparent that this research tradition has contributed significantly to the development of the social capital theory itself, as well as providing detailed and varied empirical data for its verification and continuous evolution.

 The research enterprise truly exemplifies the importance and fruitfulness of the continuing interplay and reciprocal feedback between theory and research.

-7

-Inequality in Social Capital

-A Research Agenda